16 Most Stunning Sedona Sunset Spots in Arizona 2026

 3. Red Rock Crossing Sedona sunsets (state park, vortex, and byway)

 The trailhead is located at the Red Rock State Park.
-The hike progresses along the creek, lined by rocks on both sides.
-The length of this trail is 3.2 km and is of medium-level difficulty.
-The sunset here and the backdrop of the gorge are a sight to see.
+The hike follows the creek, lined with rocks on both sides.
+The trail is 3.2 km long and of medium difficulty.
+The sunset here and the gorge’s backdrop are sights to see.
 Visit the hot springs near Sedona, too.

 Address: Red Rock Crossing Rd, Arizona 86336, USA.